Chaklader/Testing/README.md

 NOTE
 ————

-HAVE A FIRM BACKGROUND IN TDD USING IOC
+HAVE A FIRM BACKGROUND IN TDD USING IoC

 TESTS TO BE INTRODUCED EARLIER IN THE CHECK-INS